 5. Ducoulombier, 1986 (adjustement to Pedersen's CSP model for heavy oils)

 Critical volumes may be constrained to the Orrick & Erbar, 1973 correlation when using the LBC correlation.

 A PT phase envelope is simulated on the fly for any fluid.
 Multiple phase envelopes can be compared.

-Flash results, including mixture properties, oil and gas phase composition, thermodynamic, transport and thermal properties are automatically computed and output at reservoir and standard conditions.
-Users can also specify additional pressures and temperatures at which to compute flash results.
+2-phase Vapor-Liquid (VL) Flash results, including mixture properties, oil and gas phase composition, thermodynamic, transport and thermal properties are automatically computed and output at reservoir and standard conditions.

 A detailed, multi-sample, field-wide characterization can be carried out in Carbone.
 The process steps include: